Vegan Raspberry Muffins

 These vegan raspberry muffins are light, fluffy, sweet and full of flavour.
 They make a tasty breakfast treat, afternoon snack or dessert and with just a few ingredients, can be whipped up in no time!

 Is there any better combination than dessert and fruit?
 Raspberries, blueberries, strawberries, apples… It doesn’t matter what season it is, there’s always a fitting fruit dessert to be enjoyed!

 I always seem to forget about raspberries in the Winter, favouring cosy fruits like stewed apples or baked pears instead.
 But with Valentine’s Day coming up (sort of), I thought it’d be a nice time to bake some pink and red treats!
 So, expect more strawberry and raspberry desserts to come!

 I have to admit, I’ve had this recipe stored away in my drafts for quite some time now.
-When I first made these muffins, they kept turning green because I had been adding too much raising agents!
+When I first made these muffins, they kept turning green because I had been adding too much raising agents and it took me a while to figure that out!
 Although they still tasted nice, I wasn’t happy with the images but for some reason, I just kept putting off re-doing them and actually getting the post published.
 Fortunately, today is the day!

 - Double chocolate muffins

 I hope you enjoy these eggless raspberry muffins!
 Please let me know how you get on by leaving a comment and/or a star rating below.
 Happy baking! xo